simoninireland/epyc/doc/hdf5labnotebook.rst

 Some parameters are available for tuning the notebook's behaviour.

 The default size of a new dataset can be increased if desired, to pre-allocate space for more results.

-.. autoattribute :: HDF5LabNotebook.DefaultDatasetSize
+.. autoattribute:: HDF5LabNotebook.DefaultDatasetSize

 The dataset will expand and contract automatically to accommodate the size of a result set: its hard to see why this value would need